adamdadd/HangmanPy/README.md

 # HangmanPy
 A command line hangman game written in python.
+Single player game.

-Run using python3 with the folowing command while in the directory:
+Run using python3 with the folowing command (in unix) while in the directory:
 ```
 $python3 hangman.py
 ```